 Our audit committee consists of Mr. Edwards, Dr. Ho and Mr. Lema.
-Our board of directors has determined that Mr. Edwards, Dr. Ho and Mr. Lema are independent under Nasdaq listing standards and Rule 10A-3(b)(1) of the Exchange Act.
+The Board has determined that Mr. Edwards, Dr. Ho and Mr. Lema are independent under Nasdaq listing standards and Rule 10A-3(b)(1) of the Exchange Act.
 The Chair of our audit committee is Mr. Edwards.
-Our board of directors has determined that Mr. Edwards and Dr. Ho are each an "audit committee financial expert" within the meaning of the SEC regulations.
-Our board of directors has also determined that each member of our audit committee can read and understand fundamental financial statements in accordance with applicable requirements.
-In arriving at these determinations, our board of directors has examined each audit committee member's scope of experience and the nature of their employment in the corporate finance sector.
+The Board has determined that Mr. Edwards and Dr. Ho are each an "audit committee financial expert" within the meaning of the SEC regulations.
+The Board has also determined that each member of our audit committee can read and understand fundamental financial statements in accordance with applicable requirements.
+In arriving at these determinations, the Board has examined each audit committee member's scope of experience and the nature of their employment in the corporate finance sector.
 The functions of this committee include:

-- selecting a qualified firm to serve as the independent registered public accounting firm to audit our financial statements and approving fees payable to such firm; - helping to ensure the independence and performance of the independent registered public accounting firm; - discussing the scope and results of the audit with the independent registered public accounting firm, and reviewing, with management and the independent accountants, our interim and year-end operating results; - developing procedures for employees to submit concerns anonymously about questionable accounting or audit matters; - reviewing our policies on risk assessment and risk management; - reviewing and assessing the adequacy of our policies regarding information technology security and cybersecurity; - reviewing related party transactions; - obtaining and reviewing a report by the independent registered public accounting firm at least annually, that describes our internal quality-control procedures, any material issues with such procedures, and any steps taken to deal with such issues when required by applicable law; and - approving (or, as permitted, pre-approving) all audit and all permissible non-audit services, other than de minimis non-audit services, to be performed by the independent registered public accounting firm.
+- selecting a qualified firm to serve as the independent registered public accounting firm to audit our financial statements and approving fees payable to such firm; - helping to ensure the independence and performance of the independent registered public accounting firm; - discussing the scope and results of the audit with the independent registered public accounting firm, and reviewing, with management and the independent accountants, our interim and year-end operating results;

+- reviewing the determination and reporting of "critical audit matters" prior to filing the Company's reports on Form 10-K or Form 10-Q; - developing procedures for employees to submit concerns anonymously about questionable accounting or audit matters; - reviewing our policies on risk assessment and risk management, including enterprise risk assessment and enterprise risk management; - reviewing and assessing the adequacy of our policies regarding information technology security and cybersecurity; - reviewing related party transactions; - obtaining and reviewing a report by the independent registered public accounting firm at least annually, that describes our internal quality-control procedures, any material issues with such procedures, and any steps taken to deal with such issues when required by applicable law; and - approving (or, as permitted, pre-approving) all audit and all permissible non-audit services, other than de minimis non-audit services, to be performed by the independent registered public accounting firm.

 The Board reviews the Nasdaq listing standards definition of independence for audit committee members on an annual basis.
-Our audit committee met six times during the year ended December 31, 2020.
+Our audit committee met five times during the year ended December 31, 2021.
 Our audit committee operates under a written charter that satisfies the applicable standards of the SEC and Nasdaq and which is available to stockholders on the Corporate Governance portion of our website at https://fibrogen.gcs-web.com/static-files/8d232fec-1ae0-4460-bd9c-efe8a8c8e8b8; however, information found on our website is not incorporated by reference into this proxy statement.